 3.1.
-Aggregate Regional Investments
+Aggregate regional investments

-Figure 2 tracks the evolution of IIPs relative to world GDP over time, showing each region-to-region block separately.
+Fig. 2 tracks the evolution of IIPs relative to world GDP over time, showing each region-to-region block separately.
 Table 1 reports the values for 2001, 2007, 2008, and 2018 to compare positions at the beginning and at the end of the sample and around the GFC.
 To compute the regional values, we aggregate the bilateral data for all countries of the source region to all countries of the destination region.
-For instance, Panel A "North-to-South" shows the value of bank loans and deposits extended by North countries to all South countries combined.
-For each investment type and year, world GDP includes the GDP of those countries for which investment data are available.
+For instance, Panel A "North-to-South" shows the value of bank loans and deposits extended by North

-16 Much of the gap reflects that "Other Investment" in the IIP covers more than just the bank loans and deposits included in our bilateral data, namely trade credit and other accounts receivable as well as insurance and pension-related assets, such as technical reserves and entitlements (IMF 2009, Table 6.1).
+16 Much of the gap reflects that "Other Investment" in the IIP covers more than just the bank loans and deposits included in our bilateral data, namely trade credit and other accounts receivable as well as insurance and pension-related assets, such as technical reserves and entitlements (IMF, 2009, Table 6.1).